hmetcalfe/BettermentCostBasis/README.md

 # BettermentCostBasis
-A small application to calculate your Betterment portfolio's cost average import from the exportable CSV.
+A small golang application to calculate your Betterment portfolio's cost average import from the exportable CSV.

 ## Pre-requesites